lucasmoncada08/toy-redis/README.md

-# toy-redis
+# Redis in Python
-Basic Version of Redis implementing core features
+Basic version of Redis implementing core features such as get, set, and expire.

 ## How to Use

+1. Create two command line terminals in the main project directory (/toy-redis)
-1. Run Server in command line -> Add command
+1. Run Server in a command line -> ```python -m app.client.client```
-2. Run Client(s) in command line -> Add command
+2. Run Client(s) in another command line -> ```python app/server/main.py```
-3. Input commands into client command line
+3. Input commands into client command line (see below)

 ## Features
-See below the features included in this implementation of Redis
+See below the features included in this implementation of Redis.

 ### Ping
-Ping the server to check if responsive
+Ping the server to check if it is responsive.
 ```
 PING
 ```

 ### Echo
-Get response from the server
+Get response from the server.
 ```
 ECHO <value>
 ```

 ### Get
-Get the value corresponding to the key in the data store
+Get the value corresponding to the key in the data store.
 ```
 GET <key>
 ```